GoogleCloudPlatform/compute-image-tools/docs/daisy-workflow-config-spec.md

 #### Source Vars
-Any fles set in sources can have their contents injected into a workflow by using the `SOURCE:my_source` variable.
+Any files set in sources can have their contents injected into a workflow by using the `SOURCE:my_source` variable.
 This is useful for embedding a script or configuration into instance metadata.
 ```json